graphframes/graphframes/docs/README.md

-Welcome to the DFGraph Spark Package documentation!
+Welcome to the GraphFrames Spark Package documentation!

-This readme will walk you through navigating and building the DFGraph documentation, which is included here with the source code.
+This readme will walk you through navigating and building the GraphFrames documentation, which is included here with the source code.

 Read on to learn more about viewing documentation in plain text (i.e., markdown) or building the documentation yourself.
 Why build it yourself?
-So that you have the docs that correspond to whichever version of DFGraph you currently have checked out of revision control.
+So that you have the docs that correspond to whichever version of GraphFrames you currently have checked out of revision control.

 ## Generating the Documentation HTML

-We include the DFGraph documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
+We include the GraphFrames documentation as part of the source (as opposed to using a hosted wiki, such as the github wiki, as the definitive documentation) to enable the documentation to evolve along with the source code and be captured by revision control (currently git).
 This way the code automatically includes the version of the documentation that is relevant regardless of which version or release